MuhammetCanNamli/MuhammetCanNamli/README.md

 ## Profile

 ###
-I graduated from Atatürk University, Department of Computer Engineering with a GPA of 3.00/4.00.
-Throughout my university life, I aimed to continuously improve myself by combining basic engineering knowledge with my ability to learn on my own and my interest in technology.
-I care about putting the theoretical knowledge I have learned into practice by applying it to real world problems.
+I graduated from Atatürk University's Computer Engineering Department in 2024 with a 3.00/4.00 GPA.
+I am currently a Master's student in Computer Engineering at Ondokuz Mayıs University.
 I am particularly interested in artificial intelligence.
-I have developed projects and conducted research on machine learning (scikit-learn, XGBoost), deep learning (TensorFlow, PyTorch, Keras), and natural language processing (text classification, sentiment analysis, transformer-based models - BERT, GPT, fine-tuning).
+I develop projects and conduct research on machine learning (scikit-learn, XGBoost), deep learning (TensorFlow, PyTorch, Keras), and natural language processing (text classification, sentiment analysis, transformer-based models – BERT, GPT, fine-tuning).
-I have strong communication skills and can collaborate effectively with people from different disciplines in a team-oriented manner.
+I possess strong communication skills and am able to collaborate effectively with individuals from diverse disciplines and collaborate effectively in teams.

 ![](https://komarev.com/ghpvc/?username=muhammet0can1namli&color=green)